vlshields/Eclipse/README.md

 - **Engine:** Built with [LÖVE](https://love2d.org/)
 - **Graphics:** Created using Canva and [Aseprite](https://www.aseprite.org/), with grids rendered via LÖVE's graphics API
 - **Audio:** Composed using the [ChucK programming language](https://chuck.stanford.edu/)
-- **The Players:** Thank you to everyone who has tested Eclipse, even for just 5 minutes.
+- **The Players:** Thank you to everyone who has tested Eclipse, even if it was for just 5 minutes.
 You make this project possible! ❤️

 ---